 Alpha Piscium (Alrisha): A Binary to Test Your Scope and Eyesite

-Best viewed in late autumn, Alpha Piscium is a binary star in the constellation Pisces and is 151 light-years away from us.
+Best viewed in late autumn, Alpha Piscium is a binary star system in the constellation Pisces, located 151 light-years away from Earth.
 The two stars in this binary system are named Alpha Piscium A and B. On some star apps or charts, you may see the name Alrescha associated with the star Alpha Piscium A. Alrescha, a word for “cord” in Arabic, is the traditional name for this star system.

 Compared to many of the popular double stars I’ve recorded on this site, Alpha Piscium A and B are difficult to separate in a telescope.
 This is so since the stars only have an angular separation of 1.8″ (referred to as arcseconds).
-Unfortunately, backyard astronomers with smaller scopes (say under 4 inches) may be challenged to see the stars as two clear objects.
+Unfortunately, backyard astronomers with smaller scopes (say, under 4 inches) may struggle to see the stars as two distinct objects.

 The good news is that splitting binary stars can be an enjoyable challenge and a test of one’s skill and equipment.
-It’s best to view close binaries like Alpha Piscium when the skies are crystal clear and optics are cooled down since heat will create image distortion.
+It’s best to view close binaries like Alpha Piscium when the skies are crystal clear and the optics are cooled down, as heat can create image distortion.

 My Observations